bleonheart/Lilia/documentation/docs/libraries/lia.character.md

 **Purpose**

 Deletes a character by ID, cleans up, and notifies players via hooks.
+If no `client` is provided, any player using the character is removed from it.

 **Parameters**

 * `id` (*number*): Character ID to delete.

-* `client` (*Player*): Player entity reference.
+* `client` (*Player*): Player entity to remove from the character (optional).

 **Realm**